RedisGears/RedisGears/docs/redisai.md

 `def modelRunnerAddOutput(model_runner: PyModelRunner, name: str) -> long`

 Append a placeholder for an output tensor to return from the model execution.
-The outputs number and order should match the expected order in the underline model definition.
+The outputs number and order should match the expected order in the underlying model definition.

 * _model_runner_ - `PyModelRunner` object that was created using `createModelRunner` call
 * _name_ - string that represents the input name.
 Note: the input name can be arbitrary, it should not match any name that is defined in the underline model